 Cabinet Layout Costs More Than Cabinet Style

-The layout decides more of the cost.
-A straight cabinet replacement can stay fairly controlled if the sink, range, refrigerator, window, and doorways stay where they are.
+Cabinet style gets most of the attention, when the layout is what actually moves the cost.
+A straight cabinet replacement stays fairly controlled if the sink, range, refrigerator, window, and doorways all stay put.
 The minute the layout changes, the cabinet package starts dragging other trades behind it.

 Move the sink and plumbing follows.
 Move the range and electrical or gas may follow.
-Add a pantry wall and lighting changes.
+Add a pantry wall and the lighting changes.
 Add an island and the floor plan has to prove the aisles work.
-Remove uppers to make the kitchen feel lighter and storage has to be replaced somewhere else, usually with more expensive lowers, drawers, pantry cabinets, or a better layout.
+Pull the uppers to lighten the room and that storage has to land somewhere else, usually in more expensive lowers, drawers, or a pantry cabinet.

-In ranch kitchens, the cabinet layout also affects the room next to it.
+In a ranch, the cabinet layout also decides how the next room feels.
 Open the kitchen too much and the living room gets better light but worse furniture placement.
 Keep too many uppers and the kitchen stays dark.
-The layout has to solve both problems, or the remodel just moves the irritation from one room to another.
+The layout has to solve both rooms, or the remodel just moves the irritation from one to the other.

 For the layout side of this problem, see ranch house kitchen layout problems and better fixes.